Devnadish/CV_next/posts/enmarkting.md

 title: "Marketing Your Web App"
 subtitle: "Seamlessly Running and Marketing Your Web App"
 date: "2020-12-22"
+description: "Running and marketing a web app.
+Choose reliable hosting, monitor performance.
+Effective marketing attracts and retains users.
+Essential for growth and success."
 ---

 ## Seamlessly Running and Marketing Your Web App